lab-design/lab-design.github.io/_papers/MSR-19/supplement.md

 {:toc}

 ### Introduction
-This page provides supplementary material for our effect substitutability study.
-We used the <a href="http://boa.cs.iastate.edu">Boa infrastructure</a>, and specifically their September 2015 GitHub dataset to complete this study.
-Here we provide access to our analyses implementations coupled with the raw results and an explanation of the output files.

 This page provides supplementary material for the Github dataset for Python Data Science (DS) projects which is published in MSR 2019.
 We have used
 <a href="http://boa.cs.iastate.edu">Boa infrastructure</a> for this dataset.

-<a href=""></a>

 ### Usage
 The dataset can be used in two ways: using Boa website and standalone project.